axoflow/axosyslog-core-docs/content/docs/chapter-parsers/python-parser/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-The Python log parser (available in {{% param "product.abbrev" %}} version {{% conditional-text include-if="ose" %}}3.10{{% /conditional-text %}}{{% conditional-text include-if="pe" %}}7.0.2{{% /conditional-text %}} and later) allows you to write your own parser in Python.
+The Python log parser (available in {{% param "product.abbrev" %}} version 3.10 and later) allows you to write your own parser in Python.
 Practically, that way you can process the log message (or parts of the log message) any way you need.
 For example, you can import external Python modules to process the messages, query databases to enrich the messages with additional data, and many other things.

 {{% include-headless "chunk/python-blocks.md" %}}